joangcc-pers/aidl-upc-w20245-rec-sys/README.md

 ## Project Description

-This project aims to explore and apply Deep learning architectures for Session-Based Recommender Systems.
+This project aims to explore and apply deep learning architectures for Session-Based Recommender Systems.
 In this repository, we provide the code to:

-- Implement architectures for deep learning in RecSys.
+- Implement architectures for deep learning in session-based RecSys
 - Process the needed data.
-- Training, evaluation, visualize and compare the diffrenet architectures and configurations.
+- Train, evaluate, visualize and compare the diffrenet architectures and configurations.

 The implementation of these architectures uses pytorch (specifically, PyGraph), and visualizes results through TensorBoard.